DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

    actually make a simpler automation system and run it entirely on the Arduino used for DCC++.

-   Some of the automation techniques I read about using python scripts in JRMI made my blood run cold… there’s a lot I could say here but won’t without a pint or two.
+   Some of the automation techniques I read about using jython scripts in JRMI seem to require extensive programming skills and complex table configurations which appeared awkward to me despite my years of programming in dozens of languages.

    It seemed to me that basing an automation on block occupancy detection leaves a lot of complex technical problems to be solved… and wanting to be cheap,